ryley-o/GuardedEthTokenSwapper/README.md

 ## Disclaimer

+**⚠️ THIS CONTRACT HAS NOT BEEN PROFESSIONALLY AUDITED.**

+This contract is provided as-is and has been tested via the comprehensive test suite documented in this repository.
+However, it has NOT undergone a professional security audit.

-This contract is provided as-is for educational and experimental purposes.
-It has not been audited.
-Use at your own risk and only with funds you can afford to lose.
+**Use at your own risk and only with funds you can afford to lose.**

+See `TEST_README.md` for details on the testing methodology and coverage.